-Day Wear- Heavier fabrics in solid colors such as wools and broadcloth will look better than light bouncy fabrics like voile and chiffons.
+Day Wear- Heavier fabrics in solid colors such as wools and broadcloth will look better than light bouncy fabrics like cottons and chiffons.
 Trims are best placed on both vertical and horizontal lines.
 Contrasting collar, sleeve, and skirt trims will add the necessary effects of all over decoration without being too ornate for day wear.
 Avoid ruffles, frills, patterns, or other details that may make your dress look too busy.
-A white or cream colored collar or lined hat will be just enough contrasting trim for a day look.
-Belts are decorative only, do not tighten to create a waist.

 All dresses should hang down to a reasonable length.
-This depends on the fashion fad of the year.
+This depended on the fashion fad of the year.
 Avoid shorter dresses which will expose too much leg and over accentuate your height as well as very long dresses which can have the same effect.
 A mid calf length is a good length for you.

 Eveningwear- You will be most elegant in rich fabrics like pure silks, brocade and velvet that are cut and trimmed with simple, geometric designs.
 Decoration should not be flashy or too plentiful.
 Avoid fabrics with too much shine to them.
 Clean and classy is best.